The City of Sydney takes fire safety very seriously and has a number of programs in place to help prevent building fires and minimise their impact.

 Supplementary fire safety statement

 A supplementary fire safety statement applies to fire-control measures so it's important that they must be certified more frequently than every 12 months.
 The frequency will be stated on the premises’ fire-safety schedule.
-There is no fee for lodging this statement.

 Essential fire safety measures